web-devkits/wasm2native/doc/build_wasm_app.md

         main.c
 ```

-> Note: by adding the compile flag `-Wl,--emit-relocs`, the wasm64 file will contain relocation information, which is required for the `wasm2native` compiler to compile the wasm64 file to a native object file in no-sandbox mode(the wasm64 file will also compatible with sandbox mode).
+> Note: by adding the compile flag `-Wl,--emit-relocs`, the wasm64 file will contain relocation information, which is required for the `wasm2native` compiler to compile the wasm64 file to a native object file in no-sandbox mode(the wasm64 file will also be compatible with sandbox mode).
 But if you only want to compile the wasm64 file to a native object file in sandbox mode, you can remove this flag.

-After that, you can use the `wasm2native` compiler to compile the wasm32 file to a native object file in **both sandbox mode and no-sandbox mode**.
+After that, you can use the `wasm2native` compiler to compile the wasm64 file to a native object file in **both sandbox mode and no-sandbox mode**.
 Details can refer to [compile wasm applications to native binary](./compile_wasm_app_to_native.md).